LandOfTheRair/landoftherair-old/README.md

 * `AUTH0_SECRET` - Auth0 server secret
 * `REDIS_URL` - a URI that leads to a redis cache

+If you want strict validation of users (ie, if you're doing anything sensitive like taking payments), set these values:

+* `AUTH0_JWKS_URI` - the URI that leads to the Auth0 JWKS JSON file

 If you want to test Discord integration, you can also add:

 * `DISCORD_SECRET` - the discord secret for your discord bot